VedMK/BCS-portfolio-Ved/CTF-stuff/CTF-Achievements/README.md

 I am majorly learning on these sites.

+# Update on achievements/progress

+`Keeping a track of my progress over time.
+This allows the viewer to see the legitimacy of my work, achievements and progression)

-# Update 1
+## Update 1
 `(19/9/2026)`
 PortSwiggerWebAcademy.
-(Image and update serial will increase each update I provide here.
-This is to keep track of my progress over time)
+(Update 1 after a month of learning)
 ![PSWA1](PSWA1.png)